elena-theresa-weber/allennlpchallengeset/README.md

 For fairness a test on Western vs Non-Western names has been created.
 The active and passive challenge sets additionally include robustness tests concerning `negation` and `verb variation`.

-If more information on the challenge sets is necessary, feel free to contact me or read my report.
+If more information on the challenge sets is necessary, feel free to contact me or read the report `Checklist_for_Semantic_Role_Labeling (2).pdf`.

 ## Datasets
 The folder contains the created challenge sets.
 They are created while running the notebooks.
 The files are stored as a txt file in a folder called 'datasets'.